getmyinterns/docs/gmi-docs/docs/school-admins/reports.md

 ## How to Run the Students Report

 You can get a list of all `Students` participating in the program.
 Use the filter to narrow the search by `Pending Students` or `School`, among other.
-Choose the columns you want to appear for your list. `Account Admins` can add a new `Student`.
+Choose the columns you want to appear for your list. `Account Admins` can add a new `Student` and they will receive an email.
 You can export the list if needed.
 Tap on the **_Map_** to see location distribution of registered `Students`.
+You will receive an email every time a new `Student` signs up.

 Tapping on the `Student`'s first or last name will open a window with different tabs.